Scott Bannerman

 Scott Bannerman (born 21 March 1979 in Edinburgh) is a Scottish former footballer.

 Bannerman's best season in senior football was when he was top goal scorer for Greenock Morton in season 2001–2002, in Peter Cormack's hastily put together squad that was relegated in their first season in the Scottish Football League Second Division after being relegated the previous season after suffering financial difficulty under previous chairman Hugh Scott.

 After leaving Raith Rovers, Bannerman played for junior side Bathgate Thistle, and helped them win the Scottish Junior Cup for the first time.

+Throughout his career, Bannerman accumulated a total of 151 league appearances and scored 15 goals.